 My name is Bobbie Sutton.

-For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T.
-(Cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
+For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T. (cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
 In working with CBT the psychotherapist offers techniques and strategies which aim to redress habitual and unhelpful patterns of thinking which are often outside one’s awareness.
-This is an aspect of therapy which I am able to integrate into our work, whilst working with the wider issues in your life.
+This is an aspect of therapy which I am able to integrate into our work, whilst working with the wider issues and challenges in your life.

-My training as a psychotherapist, which followed a career in mental health, was at the Westminster Pastoral Foundation which is located in London Bridge and is renowned as a centre of excellence, both as a counselling service and as a highly acclaimed training body.
-Having originally trained as a counsellor, I went on to train as a psychotherapist, also completing a post graduate training in CBT.
+My training as a psychotherapist, which followed a career in mental health, was at the Westminster Pastoral Foundation which is located in London Bridge and is renowned as a centre of excellence, both as a psychotherapy service and as a highly acclaimed training body.
+Having originally trained as a counsellor, I went on to train as a psychodynamic/psychoanalytic psychotherapist, also completing a post graduate training in CBT.
 CBT is thought to be the most effective treatment for anxiety and panic disorders by the National Institute for Clinical Excellence.

-As a counsellor and psychotherapist, I have extensive experience of helping people who have struggled with issues which may involve the following difficulties
+As a counsellor and psychoanalytic psychotherapist, I have extensive experience of helping people who have struggled with issues which may involve the following difficulties

 All emails and calls are treated as confidential and will be responded to as quickly as possible.